The Energy Futures Lab’s Leadership Bootcamp will give you the tools and connections you need to play a leading role in Alberta’s energy transition.

-The EFL Leadership Bootcamp is an intensive learning experience to enable and empower innovators and influencers to play a leading role in the emerging transition in the Albertan energy system.
+The EFL Leadership Bootcamp is an intensive learning and leadership development experience to enable and empower innovators and influencers to play a role in the emerging transition in the Albertan energy system.
 The state-of-the-art tools and techniques are tested and refined in the Energy Futures Lab and we want to share them with you.

 Who should apply?

-The Bootcamp is open to all people who are playing an active role in Alberta’s energy system and its future.
+The Bootcamp is open to anyone interested in playing an active and leadership role in Alberta’s energy system and its future.

 What Does it Offer?

 Our Leadership Bootcamp is an interactive and intensive three-day in-person workshop which also includes:

 - The Newtonian Shift energy transition simulation where you experience decades of energy transition in one day

 - Set of facilitators’ guides and materials for those wanting to take their lessons back to their organizations